HorizenOfficial/messaging-protocol/README.md

   * 1-2-1 and group messaging – in the former case two users chat with each other (classic chat case).
 In the latter case many users send messages to a common “channel”.
 New users may be added to the channel.
   * Messages with identifiable senders and anonymous messages – in some cases users wish to prove their identity to the recipients.
 In other cases users wish to remain anonymous.

 Based on the above we get 4 major uses case combinations (1-2-1 / group) combined with (anonymous / identifiable senders).
+The term `user` ought not to be strictly understood as a human user.
+We could easily imagine scenarios where AI/bots etc. use the messaging protocol.

 ## Contents
 ### [ZEN Messaging Identities](MsgIdentities.md)